k-dx/raytracer/README.md

 # Raytracer

-A raytracer built upon the *lightwave* framework, together with Chiristian Baldus, during the Computer Graphics course at University of Saarland.
+A raytracer built upon the *lightwave* framework, together with Christian Baldus, during the Computer Graphics course at University of Saarland.

 > Our team was assigned the name *ditto* therefore we named our executable *blob*.